Ishan-Kumar2/SVMfromScratch/README.md

         if not yi(xi.w+b)>=1 for all points then break Else find |w| and put it in dictionary as key and (w,b) as values

         If w<=0 then decrease step size, no need to check for negative as transformation already cover that

+        On comparing the time taken it is found that time taken by SKlearn's SVM is much less than the one created from scratch